openbmc/docs/designs/power-recovery.md

 power-on feature to turn chassis power back on as soon as the brownout condition ends.

+Some system owners may chose to attach an Uninterrupted Power Supply (UPS) to their system.
+A UPS continues to provide power to a system through a blackout or brownout scenario.
+A UPS has a limited amount of power so it's main purpose is to handle brief power interruptions or to allow for an orderly shutdown of the host firmware.

 The goal of this design document is to describe how OpenBMC firmware will deal with these questions.